prabindm/WoodsHole/Files/snpcall.md

 Can you draw some conclusions from these results?
 Which frequencies are more difficult to estimate and therefore affect SNP calling?

+### ADDITIONAL MATERIAL

+The following material is provided as a pure indication, and not all command lines have been tested for compatibility with the most recent version of used programs.

+#### SAMtools

+We also provide command lines (here)[https://github.com/mfumagalli/EvoGen_course/blob/master/Files/snpcall_samtools.md0] to call SNPs using SAMtools, and to compare results with ANGSD.